UCLA-TMD/Ogata/docs/_build/html/_sources/Usage.rst.txt

 - Only Linux and OSX are supported.

-- Python version relies on Numpy and Scipy libraries.
+- Package relies on Numpy and Scipy libraries.
 We recommend to install anaconda (python2) which comes will all the necessary libraries.

 Installation